iterative/terraform-provider-iterative/docs/guides/getting-started.md

 With spot/preemptible instances (`spot >= 0`), auto-recovery logic and persistent storage will be used to relaunch interrupted tasks.

+-> **Note:** Uploading the `workdir` may take a long time, depending on the quantity and size of the files it contains.

 ## Query Status

 ```console